CDR-IxD/RemoteWheel/README.md

 2. Run a js test file (console.log(‘Hello World’) to verify node is properly installed
 3. use npm (node Package Manager) to install https://www.npmjs.com/package/logitech-g27
-Please note that node packages HAS TO BE INSTALLED IN THE PROJECT DIRECTORY!! see details in https://docs.npmjs.com/files/folders
+Please note that node packages HAS TO BE INSTALLED IN THE PROJECT DIRECTORY since we are pulling it in via require!! see details in https://docs.npmjs.com/files/folders
 4. Run the test LED file to see if the communication between computer and the G27 Wheel is properly functioning.
 Checkpoint: node can now successfully read and write to the G27 wheel.
 5. use npm to install serial communication: npm install serialport